Skip to main content

 Christy Mathewson

-On a high Vermont hill, where Robert Frost liked to summer the sound of trees, he and I talked through many afternoons, speaking, as Frost put it, “to some purpose.”
+On a high Vermont hill, where Robert Frost liked to absorb the sound of trees, he and I talked through many afternoons, speaking, as Frost put it, “to some purpose.”
 He held forth on astronomy, mortality, baseball, poetry, and prose, displaying a command of phrase that I have n

 Donate